par7133/par7133/README.md

 Please contact us via email to have full access to Order Dude or Homomm live demo.

-For any need of software additions, plugins and improvements please write to <a href="mailto:info@numode.eu">info@numode.eu</a>

-To request a CD-ROM with the full software collection of 5 Mode please write to <a href="mailto:info@numode.eu">info@numode.eu</a>.
+For any need of software additions, plugins and improvements or to request a CD-ROM with the full software collection of NuMode please write to <a href="mailto:info@numode.eu">info@numode.eu</a>.

 To help please donate by clicking <a href="https://numode.me">https://numode.me</a> and filling the form.